 - Citrus County

 - St. Petersburg

 RealOfferNow makes selling your house safer, faster, and easier.
 We have purchased many homes in varying conditions throughout Florida, and we look forward to working with you to sell your property.

 Post-Probate in Florida

 Now you can answer, how long does probate take in Florida?

-But going through this process can be draining for loved ones, who are still trying to grieve a recent loss.
-With all of this on your plate, the last thing you want to worry about is how to offload a newly-passed-down home.
+But going through this probate process can be draining for loved ones still grieving a recent loss.
+With all of this on your plate, the last thing you need to worry about is how to deal with an inherited home.

 Regardless of the condition, we want to buy your house.
-If you’re wondering what you could walk away with, contact us today for a real offer in minutes!
+If you’re wondering how we can help you, contact us today and speak with one of our helpful Sales Consultants.